Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 White-label branding

 If your company has white-label branding configured, magic links automatically display your brand — your logo, your colors, your fonts.
-Your client never sees “Nectar” anywhere.
+They never see “Nectar” anywhere.
 It looks like a seamless part of your own platform.
 This is especially powerful if you embed magic links in your own website or application.
-Your clients get a branded, professional experience that feels native to your product.
+Recipients get a branded, professional experience that feels native to your product.
 See White-label for setup details.How to generate a magic link

 - Include context in your email.
 When you send a magic link, briefly explain why you’re sending it: “We use a platform to collect your utility data automatically.
 Click the link below to securely connect your utility account — it takes about two minutes.”

 - Set expectations on timing.
-Let your client know that after they complete the process, data will start appearing within a few days.
+Let them know that after they complete the process, data usually starts appearing within a few hours, and in some cases within up to 48 hours while the connection is still Pending.
 They don’t need to do anything else.

 - Use connection update links for reconnects.
 When a connection has an error, send a connection update magic link instead of asking for updated credentials by email.
 It’s faster and more secure.

 - Batch your onboarding.
-If you’re onboarding multiple clients, generate magic links for each company and send them in a batch.
-Each client connects independently, and you can track progress from your connections list.
+If you’re onboarding multiple companies, generate magic links for each and send them in a batch.
+Each recipient connects independently, and you can track progress from your connections list.

 FAQ